ericmao2008/EleanorsNotes/40 Slipbox/42 Zettels/peafowl not pangolins are traditional Hainan foods.md

 - broader:: [[animals]], [[pangolins]]
 - [v] [Exploitation Histories of Pangolins and Endemic Pheasants on Hainan Island, China: Baselines and Shifting Social Norms](https://doi.org/10.3389/fevo.2021.608057)
 	- ["] Our findings suggest that eating pangolin meat was not a traditional behaviour in Hainan, with past consumption prohibited by local myths about pangolins.
 In contrast, local consumption of peacock-pheasant meat was a traditional activity.
 However, later attitudes around hunting pangolins and peacock-pheasants in Hainan were influenced by pro-hunting policies and a state-run wildlife trade from the 1960s to the 1980s.
+		- [I] #research  what local myths about pangolins?
+		- [?] have traditional foods become less popular in this region?